Introduction

-Gasherbrum II (aka K4) is the 13th-highest mountain on Earth, located in Pakistan.
-When you reach the Baltoro Glacier until Concordia, to the normal route to K2 base camp.
-From here, we split out ways to G2 basecamp straight up from Concordia, on the left is K2 basecamp, and on the right side is the Ghandoghoro Pass.
+Gasherbrum II ( K4) is the 13th-highest mountain on Earth.
+When you reach the Baltoro Glacier until Concordia, take the normal route to K2 base camp.
+From here, we split out ways to G2 Basecamp straight up from Concordia to Shagring.
+On the left is K2 basecamp, and on the right side is the Ghandoghoro Pass.

 Quick Information